MohabASHRAF-byte/load-balancer/readme.md

 ## Conclusion

 This load balancer project effectively distributes HTTP requests across multiple backend servers, significantly enhancing application performance.
 Compared to a single server, the load balancer reduces response times, increases request throughput, and improves data transfer rates, as evidenced by Apache Bench testing.
 Built with Python and Uvicorn, it provides a practical solution for improving application scalability and reliability.
 Future enhancements may include API-based server management for more dynamic control.
-To fully document the implemented algorithms, please refer to the repository code.